nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Cell Collection
-The process of gathering cells that meet certain criteria.
+The process of gathering Cells that meet certain criteria.

-For example: To find the balance of a particular account, all active cells for the address would need to be collected.
+For example: To find the balance of a particular account, all active Cells for the address would need to be collected.

 #### See Also
 - [Cell](#cell)